 As I may have mentioned in the past, I am pretty fond of eagles.
 I especially like Bald Eagles.
-There is a National Wildlife Refuge about a two hour drive from my house.
-It is actually two refuges which are separated by a hill.
+There is a National Wildlife Refuge about a two-hour drive from my house.
+It is actually two refuges that are separated by a hill.
 Combined they are the Klamath Basin Wildlife Refuges, but individually they are Lower Klamath NWR and Tule Lake NWR.

-What I have found are most of the eagles are a little timid.
+What I have found is most of the eagles are a little timid.
 There are several telephone poles put up by the US Fish and Wildlife so the eagles and other raptors can perch on them while looking for food.
 The eagles typically won’t let me get too close before they fly off – of course always away from me.
-Every once in awhile a bird will let me get closer than normal.
-If one is more brave, I usually try and stay in my car and take a photo out the window or sun-roof so it doesn’t fly away.
+Every once in a while a bird will let me get closer than normal.
+If one is more brave, I usually try and stay in my car and take a photo out the window or sunroof so it doesn’t fly away.

 My wife and I ventured to the refuges on a Monday.
 There were only a few cars and well spread out mostly.
 We did not see as many eagles as I had hoped, but it was still a little early for them – maybe.
 There were some eagles out on the ice but of course too far away for any decent photos.
 We did see a few on the poles I had mentioned and most would fly off if I got too close.
 But the weather was clear and not terribly cold (this area is very cold when the wind blows through in the winter).

 As we were returning from our turnaround spot, we saw another photographer stopped by a pole with an eagle perched on top.
 I stayed back so I didn’t interfere or scare the bird away.
 I noticed the photographer was standing pretty close to the pole and the eagle wasn’t leaving.
 The photographer took his photos and then drove off.
 Still the bird did not fly away.